-- Implication that adults and children are equal. - Lack of recognition or understanding of the vulnerability of children. - Inappropriate idealisation of children. - Inadequate understanding of appropriate boundaries between adults and children. - Indicators of negative safeguarding behaviours. - Attempts to push or overstep boundaries. - Consistent rule-breaking behaviour.
+- Implication that adults and children are equal - Lack of recognition or understanding of the vulnerability of children - Inappropriate idealisation of children - Inadequate understanding of appropriate boundaries between adults and children - Indicators of negative safeguarding behaviours.

-Candidates shortlisted for interview will be given the opportunity to complete a self-disclosure form before their interview, to give the interview panel time to consider the information provided.
-Candidates will also be asked to show proof of identification and qualifications at interview - this proof will be viewed and checked by the interview panel.
+Candidates shortlisted for interview will be given the opportunity to complete a self-disclosure form upon arrival for their interview.
+The form is given to the appointing officer in a sealed envelope prior to the candidate entering their interview.
 The candidate will be given the opportunity to discuss any concerns or ask any questions.
-The process will always comprise a face-to-face interview; however, the recruitment panel will also request that candidates complete one of the following exercises:
+The process will always comprise a face-to-face interview; however, the recruitment panel may also request that candidates complete one or more of the following exercises:

 - A lesson observation

 - A meeting with pupils

-- A data analysis task
+- A data task

 - A safeguarding task